Sharing Guidelines

 13. Preventative Screenings (REDEEM Enhanced)

-Preventative screenings are limited to the screenings listed below.
-These are only eligible for sharing if the member is part of the REDEEM Enhanced program and are subject to the following conditions:
+These preventative screenings are eligible for sharing when the member is part of the REDEEM Enhanced program and are subject to the following conditions:

 Mammogram.
-Women are eligible for one mammogram or breast ultrasound per year beginning at age 45.
-These bills are not shareable within the first six months of membership and are not subject to AUA.
+Women are eligible for an annual mammogram or a breast ultrasound beginning at age 45.
+These bills are not eligible for sharing within the first six months of the Member Start Date and are not subject to AUA.

 Prostate-Specific Antigen Test (PSA).
 Men are eligible for one PSA test per year beginning at age 45.
-These bills are not shareable within the first six months of membership and are not subject to AUA.
+These bills are not shareable within the first six months of the Member Start Date and are not subject to AUA.

 Colonoscopy.
 Adults are eligible for one colonoscopy every five years per person or every two years for high-risk individuals (as determined by their physician), beginning at age 45.
-Cologuard (or equivalent testing) may be substituted for a scheduled colonoscopy if desired.
-These bills are not subject to the AUA and are not eligible for sharing within the first six months of membership.
+Members may substitute Cologuard (or equivalent testing) for a scheduled colonoscopy if desired.
+These bills are not subject to the AUA and are not eligible for sharing within the first six months of the Member Start Date.
+Required treatment during the procedure such as polypectomies and pathology are eligible for sharing when part of the original preventative screening.
+You may need to have your bill re-processed if your provider bills the additional treatment separately.
+If your test shows a medical issue, follow-up procedures, testing, or treatment will be subject to and apply toward your AUA, and Co-Share.

 14. Direct Primary Care

 Both "Direct Primary Care" and "Concierge Medicine" are methods by which consumers pay a regular fee, usually monthly, to secure more favorable access to a primary care physician.
-That monthly fee for a member's household is shareable, up to $100 for any month in which, in regards to that need, the physician is consulted, makes a referral, or charges for services.
+The monthly fee for a member’s household is shareable, up to $100 for any month members of a household consult the physician, or the physician makes a referral or charges for services.

 15. Medical Care Outside of the United States